oxilor/atlas-issue-1523/README.md

 # Atlas [issue 1523](https://github.com/ariga/atlas/issues/1523).

+## Preparations

-To run the app on the localhost, create a file called `.env.development` in the project root (near `package.json`) and define the environment variables.
+Create the file `.env.development` in the project root (near `package.json`) and define the environment variables.
 Use `.env.sample.development` as template.

 ## How to reproduce this bug